Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 Step 2: Define Your Audience

-Now, it’s time to start inputing details about our target audience.
+Now, it’s time to start inputting details about our target audience.
 Again, it’s best to be broad here.

 For the initial tests, just start by targeting location, age, gender (if applicable), and maybe an interest.
 Similar to Facebook, we will want to test this against broad, no targeting, or very little targeting ad sets to see what is going to perform best.